 How to Make Money off the Carry Trade as a Retail Trader

-In 2021, most major currencies—GBP, USD, CAD, AUD, NZD, JPY, CHF, and EUR—are all sitting at or below 0.5% interest rates.
-Because of the small difference in rates, I am not considering carry trades right now.
-I want a larger difference in interest rates, as that attracts buyers into the higher rate currencies, which can cause the moves discussed.
+In 2021, most major currencies—GBP, USD, CAD, AUD, NZD, JPY, CHF, and EUR—were sitting at or below 0.5% interest rates.
+Because of the small difference in rates, there were no carry trades to consider.
+I wanted a larger difference in interest rates, as that attracts buyers into the higher rate currencies, which can cause the moves discussed.

 For day traders and swing traders, taking advantage of this phenomenon is quite simple, both on the way up and the way down.

 A trader takes advantage of the higher-yielding currency simply by purchasing it relative to a low-yielding currency.
-If the Euro interest rate is 1% and the USD rate is 0.25%, by buying the EUR/USD currency pair you’ll be credited with a small amount of interest if you are holding that currency pair at 5 PM EST (a small interest rate differential like this isn’t usually enough to cause a large carry trade).
+If the Euro interest rate is 1% and the USD rate is 0.25%, by buying the EUR/USD currency pair you’ll be credited with a small amount of interest if you are holding that currency pair at 5 PM EST each day.
+A small interest rate differential like this isn’t usually enough to cause a large carry trade though.

 Since banks/markets are closed on Saturday and Sunday, the interest for these days is made up on Wednesday.
 Positions held on Wednesday at 5 PM EST are subject to the extra days of interest credits or debits (three days total).

-Alternatively, if a person is short the EUR/USD (assuming prior mentioned interest rates) they’ll be debited a small amount of interest at 5 PM EST for holding that position.
+Alternatively, if a person is short the EUR/USD (assuming EUR has a higher rate than USD) they’ll be debited a small amount of interest at 5 PM EST for holding that position.

 DON’T ONLY TAKE A TRADE TO MAKE INTEREST.
 Only take valid trade triggers based on a sound strategy.
 If you can take trades in a pair that’s trending, and collect interest as well, that’s a bonus you should capitalize on.